What Is Loss Mitigation?

 Repayment plan

 A repayment plan can help you avoid facing a large, lump-sum payment like you might see in a forbearance.
-It’s important to note that repayment plans don’t change the terms of the loan overall; they simply provide a short-term plan to pay back overdue amounts.
+However, repayment plans don’t change the terms of the loan overall, they simply provide a short-term plan to pay back overdue amounts.

-Of the three most common loss mitigation options, repayment plans typically have the least negative impact on your credit score as long as you follow the repayment schedule.
+Of the three most common loss mitigation options, repayment plans typically affect your credit score the least as long as you follow the repayment schedule.

 Eligibility requirements for a repayment plan